Joan McCord: Early life

 Joan McCord was born as Joan Fish on August 4, 1930 in Manhattan, New York.
 She graduated from Stanford University with a degree in philosophy in 1952 and did graduate work at Harvard University, followed by a master's degree in education in 1956, also from Harvard University, and then an M.A. in 1966 and a Ph.D. in 1968, both in sociology, from Stanford.

 Career

 Criminologist

 In 1968 she joined the faculty in Drexel University and then moved to Temple University in 1987.
 In 1989 she became the first female president of the American Society of Criminology.
-She is particularly known for experimental longitudinal studies of mentoring programs, especially the Cambridge Somerville Youth Study, often showing they had counterintuitive negative effects.
-Her researched was featured in an episode of Freakanomics, "When Helping Hurts."
+She is particularly known for experimental longitudinal studies of mentoring programs, especially her work on the Cambridge Somerville Youth Study, which showed that such interventions could have counterintuitive negative effects.

 She also studied the causes of juvenile delinquency, and wrote about alcoholism and psychopathy.
 She is said to have made unique contributions by merging philosophical thinking with empirical social sciences.
-In 1996 she was interviewed by The New York Times regarding a rape committed by a 12-year old.